imsubho/imsubho/README.md

-## Hi there 👋
+### Hi there 👋, I am Subhadeep Mitra
+#### Frontend Developer
-This is Subhadeep Mitra.<br>Currently working on Frontend Technologies.
+Currently working on Frontend Technologies.
 I really enjoy learning languages and frameworks like JavaScript and Angular.

 ## 🌐 Socials: